nwon24/north/doc/north.md

 in read-only memory.
 The address of the string is uppermost on the stack.

+## Character constants

+Character constants are specified the same way they are in C.
+Specifying a character constant pushes its ASCII value onto the stack.
+For example `'a' .` prints 97 onto the screen.

+All the same escape sequences are supported for character constants as for strings.

 ## Arithmetic operations

 Arithmetic operators operator on the elements that are currently